Königssee Lake Ferry Boat Tour:

 Start: Königssee Village & Boat Dock

-Time Required: The full round trip boat ride without getting off will take 2 hours (35 minutes to the church, 20 minutes to the end, and back).
+Time Required: The full round-trip boat ride without getting off will take 2 hours (35 minutes to the church, 20 minutes to the end, and back).
 If you are getting out to explore then expect an average of 4-5 hours total.

 Fun Scale: 9.5 out of 10

 The King’s Lake (Königssee) is one of the most majestic places in Europe.
 It is an angelic emerald fjord lined by powerful Alpine mountains that never fails to wow its visitors.
 Nestled in a valley between the Jenner, Hagen, and Watzmann Mountains, Königssee is Bavaria’s deepest lake at 630 feet deep.
 Rare species of fish swim in the 5 mile long lake’s crystal clear waters and the local restaurants serve them up fresh.

 Tours on the lake take place on vintage electric passenger ferries which quietly glide past lazy boathouses, roaring waterfalls, and lofty mountain faces.
 The red onion domes of Saint Bartholomä Church are breath-taking and the Obersee at the end of the lake is on of the most beautiful place in the Alps.
 Every minute of the journey is picturesque and very relaxing.
 We also love to take the cable car up nearby Jenner Mountain after taking the King’s Lake ferry boat tour.